Skip to main content

 Day 1 with Prospero

-On your first day with Prospero, add your organization's locations, projects, and people.
-Start adding important events and create your first calendar view.
+On your first day with Prospero, add your organization's locations, projects, and people, so you can start adding important events to your calendar.

 Add Locations